 The drive from Lake Wanaka to Lake Pukaki should only take around 2 hours.
 That is two hours continuous driving.
 If you were to stop every time you saw an amazing view this journey is going to take a hell of a lot longer.

 2. Haast Pass

-3. West Coast Drive
+3. West Coast scenic drive

 Do you know those bags on aeroplanes that are designed to throw up in?
 Take some of these if you plan on driving on the west coast.
 It’s like driving on a roller coaster, sort of, except you’re probably going faster, it lasts hours and hours and your chances of vomiting are much higher.

 4. Arthur’s Pass

-The road that connects Christchurch with Hokitika and Greymouth is a windy mountainous stretch of road that passes through, in my opinion, New Zealand's one of the most beautiful national park - Arthur’s Pass.
+The road that connects Christchurch with Hokitika and Greymouth is a windy mountainous stretch of road that passes through, in my opinion, one of the most beautiful national parks in New Zealand – Arthur’s Pass.

 Arthur’s Pass Village is a great place to stop for lunch or even a night as there’s plenty to see and do there including The Bealey Spur Track, Avalanche Peak and the Devil’s Punchbowl Waterfall.

-Has anybody heard of that level on Mariokart called Rainbow Road?
-Well thats a doddle compared to this monster.
+Has anybody heard of that level on Mario kart called Rainbow Road?
+Well that’s a doddle compared to this monster.
 It’s like driving down an overcooked piece of spaghetti wrapped around a fork.
 It’s honestly a joke how windy it is and even more of a joke is how stunning it is.

-6. Crown Range Road
+6. Crown Range scenic road